 Not all prayers are the same.
 It differs on who the object of your prayer is.
 Scriptures is clear in telling us that Jesus is our intercessor alone (John 15:6).
 We should pray for everything (Philippians 4:6).
 When you declare words of life to them, you are covering them in prayer.
 Here are examples of what you can “declare” as they leave for school:

 “I declare victory and power for your game today.”

 “The Lord be with you, blessings in your exam.”

-There are no perfect parents and the most powerful principle in helping your kids succeed is by praying for them.
-Many times, parents will not really know how to discipline or push children to study more or be diligent.
-I myself is lost for words, distressed, or hopeless when my teens are defiant at times.
+The best gift you can give to your child is to pray every day for them.
+Many times, I myself is lost for words, distressed, or hopeless when my teens become defiant.
 It’s only through prayers that I am revived from my hopelessness.

 When our kids see us pray, they too will likely be prayerful.
-Because we pray all the time, my kids too developed a habit for praying, not only before an exam but also as the day begins.
+Because we pray all the time, my kids too developed the habit of praying, especially when there’s an exam.

 → FREE Gospel tools

 If your child has enough sleep and physical activities, study and concentration will not be a problem.
-This combination help release dopamine (happy hormone) in the brain, that makes us feel good.
+This combination helps release dopamine (happy hormone) in the brain, which makes the brain feel good.

 Science confirms screen ‘digital cocaine‘ addiction